 There are 2 main types of mosquitoes in Maricopa County:

 Culex tarsalis: This is the most

-important mosquito of arboviruses in westrern North America.
+important mosquito of arboviruses in western North America.
 Responsible for maintenance , amplification

-Also capable of transitting: Venezuelan Equine, Japanese Encephalitis, Murray Valley, West Nile and many
+Also capable of transmitting: Venezuelan Equine, Japanese Encephalitis, Murray Valley, West Nile and many

 others.
 Larval habitat is usually among surface water pools that are frequently surrounded by grasses

 and annual vegetation and agricultural tail water.
 Larval development 7 days to 4 weeks depending on temperature

 and food supply.
 Females feed mostly on birds shortly after sunset.
 Flight range up to 17 miles.

 Culex quinquefasciatus: The